fpereiracalvo/fjv-modules/README.md

 # Running control

-It's posibble give running control to the modules using ModuleRunningControl enum on Module attribute.
+The Module can receive a second paramenter to give running control to it using ModuleRunningControl enum, details below:

 * Input: it mark the module as an input.
 The module and options will be run in first place before the rest of modules encountered.
 * Output: it mark the module as an output The module and options will be run in last place.